whole-cell-tutors/meeting-report/README.md

 * [http://git-scm.com](http://git-scm.com)

-## Conventions used in the LaTeX file
+## Conventions used in the LaTeX files

-**Line wrapping**: The LaTeX file uses "soft" line wrapping: instead of using a hard newline to end each text line at some fixed column (e.g., 78 columns), people's editing environments are assumed to soft-wrap lines at whatever column individual people prefer.
+**Line wrapping**: The LaTeX file uses "soft" line wrapping: instead of using a hard newline to end each text line at some fixed column (e.g., 78 columns), there are no end-of-line newlines, and people's editing environments are assumed to soft-wrap lines at whatever column individual people prefer.
 Newlines are only used to separate paragraphs.
 (Specifically, two newlines are used to separate paragraphs.)

-With the soft-wrapping convention, if you edit files on your local computer, you will want to change your git configuration to use word-oriented diffs instead of line-oriented diffs.
+If you edit files on your local computer, you will probably want to change your git configuration to use *word-oriented* diffs instead of line-oriented diffs.
 Tips for doing this are described in a separate section below.

 **Tabs**: please use spaces instead of tabs to indicate indentation.
-This is necessary because not everyone may uses the same convention for how many spaces equal a tab, and if tags and spaces are mixed (which invariably happens), then indentation becomes inconsistent and confusing.
+This is necessary because different people configure their editors to have tabs equal a different number of spaces, and if tabs and spaces are mixed (which *invariably* happens), then indentation becomes inconsistent and confusing.

 ## Setting up word-oriented diffs